unicef-polymer/etools-dropdown/README.md

 ## Internationalization

-`language` property available to be set.
+- The component listens to the `language-changed` event and self translates by setting the `language` property.
-`assets/translations/all.js` contains the translations file.
+  `assets/translations.js` contains the translations file.

 ## Usage